Awara Natural Hybrid Mattress: Review in brief

 Sizes: Twin, twin XL, full, queen, king, Cal king

-Despite its status as a 'budget' organic mattress, the Awara Natural Hybrid has the feel of a premium bed you might find at a five-star hotel.
+Despite its status as a 'budget' organic mattress, the Awara Natural Hybrid has the feel of a premium bed you might find at a five-star hotel — similar to the luxe (and more costly) Saatva Classic mattress.
 Our testers were impressed with the Awara's sturdy build quality – in particular the plush, airy top cover made from organic cotton and New Zealand wool.

 It's deceivingly firm when you first lay on it, but the 2-inch layer of Dunlop latex foam is quick to adapt to the shape of your body so you feel immediate support.
-Whether you sleep on your side, back or stomach, the Awara will alleviate joint pressure while keeping your spine properly aligned – leaving you refreshed and pain-free the following morning.
+Whether you sleep on your side, back, or stomach, the Awara will alleviate joint pressure while keeping your spine properly aligned – leaving you refreshed and pain-free the following morning.
+In fact, we think it's one of the best mattresses for back pain.

-Hot sleepers will find the Awara adept at regulating temperature.
-Its materials are designed to promote airflow and do a good job of wicking away moisture.
+Although it's not a designated cooling mattress, hot sleepers will find the Awara adept at regulating temperature.
+Its materials are designed to promote airflow and wick away moisture.
 If you're prone to gravitating towards the edge of the bed, you won't have to worry about crash-landing onto the floor while you sleep either, as the Awara Natural Hybrid Mattress has some of the best edge support we've experienced.

-If you're hesitant to buy a bed online, Awara offers a very generous 365-night trial.
+If buying a bed online gives you pause, know that Awara offers an extremely generous 365-night trial.
 This will allow you to sleep on the mattress throughout the seasons and take your time in making the right decision.
 Should you wish to return it, Awara will issue a full refund and assist in either disposing the mattress or donating it to charity.
-If you decide to keep it, it'll be covered by a forever (lifetime) warranty.
+If you decide to keep it, it'll be covered by a forever warranty.

 Awara Natural Hybrid Mattress: materials